FLOURISH

 INTRODUCING THE HOMES AT HOPE COMMONS

-INVESTMENT NEEDED:
+TOTAL INVESTMENT NEEDED: $2.4 Million

 Flourish Through Work